 Step-by-step changes, by definition, create opportunities for daily focus — and daily action.
 Together, those components create a reliable context for change.

 “It’s like a magnifying glass.
-The more focused your energy, the more firepower you have,” says Gregg Levoy, author of Callings: Finding and Following an Authentic Life (Random House, 1997).
+The more focused your energy, the more firepower you have,” says Gregg Levoy, author of Callings: Finding and Following an Authentic Life.
 You can direct that power at individual changes or at a series of small changes that will combine to help you break out of a long-standing rut.

-Want to make 2009 your year of small steps and big successes?
+Want to make this your year of small steps and big successes?
 To help you get started, we’ve gathered expert advice on the most effective ways to start building meaningful momentum, now.

 Clarify Your Vision